Nosto/wiki-docs/apis/graphql-an-introduction/graphql-using-mutations/graphql-onsite-sessions/README.md

 }
 ```

+### On additional page types

+Please review the `PageRequestEntity` in the [GraphQL Playground](../../graphql-the-playground.md) to ensure all page types are tracking the user behavior.

+You can apply the same concept as in the examples above with e.g. `forNotFoundPage()` and `forOtherPage()`.

 ### Attribution of Recommendation Results

 Recommendation results can be attributed to events by setting a session event's `ref` to the recommendation result's `resultId`.